gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Clean up output files from components and binaries that have been removed or renamed.
 - Customise manifest for JvmLibrary and/or JvmLibraryBinary
 - Customise compiler options for JvmLibrary and/or JvmLibraryBinary
+- Customise output locations
+- Customise source directories
+    - Layout where source and resources are in the same directory - need to filter source files
+- More stuff about the source
+    - Java language version
+    - Source encoding
 - How to model the fact that component is often a prototype for binary: have similar attributes and configuration.

 ## Feature: Custom plugin defines a custom library type